j2jun/cse15l-lab-reports/lab-report-4-week-5.md

 ## **“find”** command locates or searches the files or directories.

-Assume all working directory is *.technical/* .
+Assume all code is in *./technical* working directory.

 ---